 Okay, without further ado, here we go!

-I am not really sure whether it was a crisis of ideas or just a part of a larger cycle, but 2012 was truly a year of remakes, tributes and sequels both for the Hollywood, Gibson and Fender, as well as for the Swiss watchmaking industry.
+I am not sure whether it was a crisis of ideas or just a part of a larger cycle, but 2012 was truly a year of remakes, tributes, and sequels both for the Hollywood, Gibson, and Fender, as well as for the Swiss watchmaking industry.
 Breitling, the great and terrible, opened the season with a bang by introducing its gorgeous Breitling Transocean Chronograph Unitime World Time automatic watch.
 Based on the 1950 Breitling Unitime Worldtime model, the watch is powered by their relatively new Breitling Caliber B05 in-house movement.

 Too, based in Switzerland, Rado didn’t try to exploit the usual references to “traditions” and “heritage” to get its share of the pie.
-Instead, they turned to the cutting edge of modern technology and years ago started to manufacture watches that sported extremely scratch resistant ceramic bodies and bracelets.
+Instead, they turned to the cutting edge of modern technology and years ago started to manufacture watches that sported extremely scratch-resistant ceramic bodies and bracelets.
 This new Rado D-Star 200 automatic diving watch moves in a slightly different direction offering you more “old-fashioned” design with cushion-shaped stainless steel body and more Role-styled layoutx of its beautiful blue dial.
 Still, it wouldn’t be a real Rado if its unidirectional bezel didn’t feature a glossy ceramic inlay color-keyed to the dial.

 Like many recent entries from Omega, this one didn’t offer anything new in terms of looks or movement design.
-Still, the Omega Seamaster Aqua Terra GMT deserves some attention, since this was the first GMT watch of the famous brand to feature an in-house Omega Co-Axial caliber 8605/8615.
-Among its other virtues is an easily readable dial and a nicely executed body, which is crafted from high-grade stainless steel.
+Still, the Omega Seamaster Aqua Terra GMT deserves some attention since this was the first GMT watch of the famous brand to feature an in-house Omega Co-Axial caliber 8605/8615.
+Among its other virtues are an easily readable dial and a nicely executed body, which is crafted from high-grade stainless steel.

-Although after the dramatic shift in management of the brand the design of Zenith watches became a lot soberer, the Swiss manufacture still refuses to play by the book.
+Although after the dramatic shift in the management of the brand the design of Zenith watches became a lot soberer, the Swiss manufacture still refuses to play by the book.
 Their Pilot Doublematic World Timer doesn’t look like a study in readability and the number of controls can easily give you a heart attack, but equipped with the gorgeous Caliber El Primero 4046 self-winding movement, the watch brings a number of functions that you can only expect from a fancy Japanese wrist computer.